-In general, tumors in children are uncommon, so it can be hard for doctors to plan treatments unless they know what has been most effective in other children.
+In general, tumors in children are uncommon.
+This means it can be hard for doctors to plan treatments unless they know what has been most effective in other children.
 That’s why more than 60% of children are treated as part of a clinical trial.
-Clinical trials are research studies that compare standard treatments (the best proven treatments available) with newer approaches to treatments that may be more effective.
+A clinical trial is a research study that tests a new approach to treatment.
+The “standard of care” is the best treatments known.
 Clinical trials may test such approaches as a new drug, a new combination of standard treatments, or new doses of current therapies.
-Studying new treatments involves careful monitoring using scientific methods, and all participants are followed closely to track their health and progress.
+The health and safety of all children participating in clinical trials are closely monitored.

 In many cases, a team of doctors works with a child and the family to provide care; this is called a multidisciplinary team.
-Pediatric cancer centers often have extra support services for children and their families, such as child life specialists, nutritionists, physical and occupational therapists, social workers, and counselors.
+Pediatric cancer centers often have extra support services for children and their families, such as child life specialists, dietitians, physical and occupational therapists, social workers, and counselors.
 Special activities and programs to help your child and family cope may also be available.

 Treatment options and recommendations depend on several factors, including the type of CNS tumor, whether it is cancerous, the stage and/or grade of the tumor, possible side effects, the family’s preferences, and the child’s age and overall health.
-For instance, radiation therapy is often limited in children younger than three years old, because extensive radiation therapy can cause learning and memory problems in the future.
+For instance, radiation therapy is often limited in children younger than 3 years old, because extensive radiation therapy can cause learning and memory problems in the future.
 Your child’s care plan may also include treatment for symptoms and side effects, an important part of medical care.
 Take time to learn about all of your child’s treatment options and be sure to ask questions about things that are unclear.
-Also, talk about the goals of each treatment with your child’s doctor and what you can expect during the treatment.
+Talk with your child’s doctor about the goals of each treatment and what you can expect during the treatment.
 Learn more about making treatment decisions.

-Learn more about making treatment decisions.
+Learn more about the treatment of astrocytoma.

-Surgery is the removal of the tumor and surrounding tissue during an operation.
+Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
 It is almost always used to find out the type of tumor, either through a biopsy or during treatment when the tumor can be removed without significant damage to the brain.
 A neurosurgeon is a doctor who specializes in treating a tumor in the brain or spine with surgery.
-Sometimes, a tumor spreads and grows between normal nerve cells, making surgery difficult.
+Sometimes, a tumor spreads and grows between healthy nerve cells, making surgery difficult.

 Radiation therapy is the use of high-energy x-rays or other particles to destroy tumor cells.
 A doctor who specializes in giving radiation therapy to treat a tumor is called a radiation oncologist.
 The most common type of radiation treatment is called external-beam radiation therapy, which is radiation given from a machine outside the body.
 When radiation treatment is given using implants, it is called internal radiation therapy or brachytherapy.
-A radiation therapy regimen (schedule) usually consists of a specific number of treatments given over a set period of time.
+A radiation therapy regimen, or schedule, usually consists of a specific number of treatments given over a set period of time.

 Another type of radiation therapy used for a CNS tumor is proton therapy.
 Proton therapy is a type of external-beam radiation therapy that uses protons rather than x-rays.
 At high energy, protons can destroy tumor cells.
 Proton therapy is becoming more widely used in the United States.

-Learn more about radiation therapy.
+Learn more about the basics of radiation therapy.
 Side effects from radiation therapy may include fatigue, mild skin reactions, upset stomach, headaches, and loose bowel movements.
 Most side effects go away soon after treatment is finished.
 However, in the long term, radiation therapy can sometimes cause problems with the growth and development of the child’s brain.
 Therefore, the doctor may choose to treat the tumor in another way.

-Chemotherapy is the use of drugs to destroy tumor cells, usually by stopping the tumor cells’ ability to grow and divide.
+Chemotherapy is the use of drugs to destroy tumor cells, usually by ending the tumor cells’ ability to grow and divide.
 Chemotherapy is given by a medical oncologist, a doctor who specializes in treating a tumor with medication.

-A chemotherapy regimen usually consists of a specific number of cycles given over a set period time.
-A patient may receive one drug at a time or combinations of different drugs at the same time.
+A chemotherapy regimen, or schedule, usually consists of a specific number of cycles given over a set period time.
+A patient may receive 1 drug at a time or combinations of different drugs given at the same time.

 Chemotherapy is effective for many cancerous types of brain tumors.
 Depending on the tumor type, chemotherapy may be given immediately after a biopsy or surgery or after radiation therapy.
 In some instances, chemotherapy is used at the same time as radiation therapy.

-The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, and diarrhea.
-These side effects usually go away once treatment is finished.
+The side effects of chemotherapy depend on the individual and the drug and dose used, but they can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, and diarrhea.
+These side effects usually go away after treatment is finished.

-Learn more about chemotherapy and preparing for treatment.
+Learn more about the basics of chemotherapy and preparing for treatment.
 The medications used to treat a tumor are continually being evaluated.
 Talking with your child’s doctor is often the best way to learn about the medications prescribed for your child, their purpose, and their potential side effects or interactions with other medications.
 Learn more about your child’s prescriptions by using searchable drug databases.

 Getting care for symptoms and side effects

 A CNS tumor and its treatment often cause side effects.
-In addition to treatment to slow, stop, or eliminate the disease, an important part of care is relieving a child’s symptoms and side effects.
+In addition to treatments intended to slow, stop, or eliminate the disease, an important part of care is relieving a child’s symptoms and side effects.
 This approach is called palliative or supportive care, and it includes supporting the child with his or her physical, emotional, and social needs.

-Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, and other therapies.
-Your child may also receive palliative treatments similar to those meant to eliminate the tumor, such as chemotherapy, surgery, and radiation therapy.
+Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional support, and other therapies.
+Your child may also receive palliative treatments similar to those meant to eliminate the tumor, such as chemotherapy, surgery, or radiation therapy.
 Talk with your child’s doctor about the goals of each treatment in the treatment plan.

 Remission and the chance of recurrence

 A remission is when the tumor cannot be detected in the body and there are no symptoms.
-This may also be called “no evidence of disease” or NED.
+This may also be called having “no evidence of disease” or NED.

 If the tumor does return after the original treatment, it is called a recurrent tumor.
 It may come back in the same place (called a local recurrence), nearby (regional recurrence), or in another place (distant recurrence).

 The type of tumor

-- The type of treatment given for the original tumor
+The type of treatment given for the original tumor

-Depending on your child’s situation, the doctor may recommend surgery, radiation therapy, chemotherapy, and/or stem cell/bone marrow transplantation.
+Depending on your child’s situation, the doctor may recommend surgery, radiation therapy, chemotherapy, and/or a stem cell/bone marrow transplantation.

 A recurrent tumor may bring up emotions such as disbelief or fear.
 You and your family are encouraged to talk with the health care team about these feelings and ask about support services to help you cope.
 Learn more about dealing with a tumor recurrence.

 If treatment doesn’t work

 Although treatment is successful for the majority of children with a tumor, sometimes it is not.
 If a child’s tumor cannot be cured or controlled, this is called an advanced or terminal tumor.
-This diagnosis is stressful, and it may be difficult to discuss.
+This diagnosis is stressful, and an advanced CNS tumor may be difficult to discuss.
 However, it is important to have open and honest conversations with your child’s doctor and health care team to express your family’s feelings, preferences, and concerns.
 The health care team is there to help, and many team members have special skills, experience, and knowledge to support patients and their families.

-Hospice care is a type of palliative care for people who are expected to live less than six months.
+Hospice care is a type of palliative care for people who are expected to live less than 6 months.
 It is designed to provide the best possible quality of life for people who are near the end of life.
 Parents and guardians are encouraged to talk with the health care team about hospice options, which include hospice care at home, a special hospice center, or other health care locations.
-Nursing care and special equipment can make staying at home a workable alternative for many families.
+Nursing care and special equipment can make staying at home a workable option for many families.
 Some children may be happier if they can arrange to attend school part-time or keep up other activities and social connections.
 The child’s health care team can help parents or guardians decide on an appropriate level of activity.
 Making sure a child is physically comfortable and free from pain is extremely important as part of end-of-life care.
 Learn more about caring for a terminally ill child and advanced care planning.

 The death of a child is an enormous tragedy, and families may need support to help them cope with the loss.
 Pediatric cancer centers often have professional staff and support groups to help with the process of grieving.
 Learn more on grieving the loss of a child.